Using the Practice Safely and Effectively During the Coronavirus (COVID-19) Pandemic

 I have never done an eConsult before.
 How do I start?

-- Press on the eConsult button on our website or navigate to http://jubileesurgery.webgp.com and follow the simple instructions
+- Log into the NHS App (see above), or press the eConsult button on our website or navigate to https://whiteleysurgery.webgp.com/and follow the simple instructions

 - There is lots of advice on self-care available, so use that if possible